-The artist who pioneered a new vision for revitalizing urban communities will visit with students and give a public presentation as the Tyler School of Art's next Wolgin Visiting Artist
+The artist who pioneered a new vision for revitalizing urban communities will visit with students and give a public presentation as the Tyler School of Art and Architecture's next Wolgin Visiting Artist

-The Jack Wolgin Annual Visiting Artist Symposium, one of the Tyler School of Art’s flagship endowed visiting artist programs, will bring Rick Lowe, one of the nation’s most influential artists and community activists, to campus to work with Tyler students in mid-October and give a public presentation on October 16.
+The Jack Wolgin Annual Visiting Artist Symposium, one of the Tyler School of Art and Architecture’s flagship endowed visiting artist programs, will bring Rick Lowe, one of the nation’s most influential artists and community activists, to campus to work with Tyler students in mid-October and give a public presentation on October 16.

 Lowe, the Houston-based artist who pioneered a new vision for revitalizing urban communities by blending art, arts administration, community advocacy and historic preservation, will be the third Jack Wolgin Annual Visiting Artist since the program was established by a gift from the late Philadelphia real estate developer, philanthropist and renowned patron of the arts.